WOGY: WOGY callsign

-The callsign WOGY once belonged to a radio station in Memphis, Tennessee at the 94.1 MHz frequency known as "Froggy 94", which is currently WLFP.
+The callsign WOGY once belonged to a radio station in Memphis, Tennessee at the 94.1 MHz frequency known as "Froggy 94", which is currently WMLE.
 The station was owned by Sinclair Broadcast Group which ran the format from March 1993 to January 2001 until Entercom bought the station and flipped the format.

 WOGY was then owned, but never used, by a northwestern Tennessee Radio Group.
-When that group relinquished control of the callsign, Forever South then gained control and changed the WJGY callsign to its current state.
+When that group relinquished control of the callsign, Forever Communications then gained control and changed the WJGY callsign to its current state.

 Currently

 104 became 'Froggy 104' on August 1, 2006.
-"The Morning Splash" features Tad Pole and Julie Cooke, mid-days are hosted by Cricket, afternoons with Al Gee and "The Big Time with Whitney Allen" rounds out the weekdays.
-Kix Brooks and American Country Countdown, "The Big Time Saturday Night", and special local programming like Sunday Morning in the South are featured on the weekends.
+"The Morning Splash" features Tad Pole and Lily Padd, mid-days are hosted by Cricket and "The Big Time with Whitney Allen" rounds out the weekdays.

 Coverage

 Cities in WOGY's West Tennessee coverage area include: Jackson, Bolivar, Dyersburg, Union City, Paris, and Lexington, Tennessee.

 Sister stations

-Forever also owns "92.3 the Hog" WHHG The Willie Radio Network (1390 WTJF and 94.1FM) as well as JJ 97.7 WYJJ.
+Forever also owns "92.3 the Hog" WHHG, The Willie Radio Network (1390 WTJF and 94.1FM) as well as JJ 97.7 WYJJ.